-With Summer just around the corner, all the fun activities we associate with that time of year are warming up!
+With Labor Day just around the corner, all the fun activities we associate with that weekend are warming up!
 Swimming is such a big part of summer.
 Whether it’s in a pool, lake, ocean or river, it’s essential to make sure you and your family are safe.
 Swim safety doesn’t just mean knowing how to swim properly, it means being prepared and protecting yourself from the sun and other possible injuries.

 While swimming can be a fun way to beat the summer heat, it only takes a split second for tragedy to strike.
 It’s important to always make sure that you are prepared for your swim excursion!

 Prepare For The Unexpected

 The Center for Disease Control and Prevention (CDC) has several ways to help make sure your swim time is safe and relaxing!
 The CDC recommends that someone in your family knows how to perform Cardiopulmonary Resuscitation (CPR) or operate an Automated External Defibrillator (AED) in case of an emergency.

 The Red Cross Organization offers online and in-person classes for CPR and AED training.
 For information on how and where to become CPR certified in your area, visit the Red Cross training and certification page on their website .
 The Red Cross also has a database for swimming lessons and safety for preventative measures for your child.
 A child as young as 12 months can learn life-saving measures should they fall into a body of water.
 Luckily, the Red Cross also provides information on where to find swimming lessons near you!